janluke/my-reads/README.md

 - **Debounced search.** The search input field is debounced and, in general, the implemented logic prevents unnecessary API requests.

-- **(Experimental) Stale tab detection.** The API endpoint for updating books returns the state of the bookshelves in terms of book IDs.
-After a book is updated, I use this data to check if the app state is stale and if it is, I re-fetch all books, informing the user with a toast.

 ### Tools and libraries

 - **Bootstrapping**: [Create React App](https://github.com/facebook/create-react-app).